 - the visible watermark is still in the normal bottom-right position

-Generic AI tools solve the problem by reconstructing the hidden area — they guess what the background, texture, and edges should look like.
+Generic AI tools solve the problem by reconstructing the hidden area: they guess what the background, texture, and edges should look like.
 That is broad but slower, and more likely to hallucinate replacement details.
-The Gemini-specific workflow is optimized for the fixed visible watermark pattern: no mask to draw, no area to describe, no repair modes to test.
-Drop the file in and let the browser handle it locally — usually faster and more stable.
+A Gemini-specific workflow starts from the known visible watermark pattern, then uses hosted AI cleanup only when the input is no longer ideal.

 If you want the full explanation of reverse alpha blending, watermark size detection, and why direct exports matter so much, read how Gemini watermarks work.